Efficient Multi-Source Knowledge Transfer by Model Merging: Results

 \subsection{Robustness to Noise and Sparsity in Source Parameters}

-To evaluate the robustness of our method with unreliable, uncertain~\cite{li2025task} or compressed~\cite{iurada2025efficient, li2025task} source task vectors, we designed two specific scenarios.
+To evaluate the robustness of our method with unreliable~\cite{li2025task} or compressed~\cite{iurada2025efficient, li2025task} source task vectors, we designed two specific scenarios.
 The first simulates contamination from a single, low-quality source, for instance, due to training instabilities.
 The second scenario evaluates how effectively these approaches leverage knowledge when all source task vectors are heavily pruned.
 Both investigations explore the method's capacity to merge a more diverse and challenging spectrum of models, expanding its practical applicability.

 We formed aggregations of source task vectors of varying sizes, ranging from three to eight, to demonstrate the effect of a single faulty source.
 In each aggregation, one task vector was intentionally corrupted, while the others remained intact.
 The corruption was applied by adding zero-mean Gaussian noise to the weights of an original task vector.
 To ensure a significant level of disruption, the standard deviation of the noise was scaled to 50\% of the Frobenius norm of that task matrix ($\sigma = 0.5 \cdot ||\Delta_i||_F$).
-The results illustrated in Figure~\ref{fig:corruption_robustness_vertical} demonstrate that while both methods experience some performance degradation in the presence of a corrupted source, the impact on our method is significantly less pronounced.
+The results illustrated in the right panel of Figure~\ref{fig:combined_figure_robustness} demonstrate that while aTLAS and alternative aggregation methods refined by our adaptation stage experience some performance degradation in the presence of a corrupted source, the impact on our method is significantly less pronounced.
 This indicates a more robust knowledge transfer mechanism.
-We observe that our SVD-based selection process, by focusing on components with the highest singular values, is less susceptible to the unstructured perturbations introduced into a single source vector.
+We observe that our SVD-based selection process, by focusing on components with the highest singular values, is significantly less susceptible to the unstructured perturbations introduced into a single source vector.

-To assess the robustness of our method from a compression perspective, each of the source task vectors underwent magnitude-based pruning.
-We applied a high-level ratio, ensuring that specialized knowledge was not catastrophically degraded.
-The subsequent analysis in Fig~\ref{fig:corruption_robustness_vertical} suggests that our approach can more effectively leverage the knowledge contained within highly sparse task vectors, showcasing a distinct advantage in utilizing compressed knowledge.
+To assess the robustness of our method from a compression perspective, each of the source task vectors underwent magnitude-based pruning (see Figure~\ref{fig:corruption_robustness} in Appendix).
+The subsequent analysis suggests that our approach can more effectively leverage the knowledge contained within highly sparse task vectors, showcasing a distinct advantage in utilizing compressed knowledge.